ma-compbio/GAGE-seq/README.md

 ## Examples

 As an example, we integrate two datasets: the GAGE-seq data and the Paired-seq data that share the scRNA modality.
 We use Seurat and the K-NN regression model in this example.
+The two major steps in the framework are implemented in the notebooks [integrate-PairedTag-Seurat-mBC.ipynb](./scripts_analysis/integrate-PairedTag-Seurat-mBC.ipynb) and [integrate-PairedTag-Seurat-mBC-post.ipynb](./scripts_analysis/integrate-PairedTag-Seurat-mBC-post.ipynb), respectively.

+In addition to the framework, we also included example analyses enabled by the integration in [integrate-PairedTag-Seurat-mBC-post.ipynb](./scripts_analysis/integrate-PairedTag-Seurat-mBC-post.ipynb).
+Specifically, in section 5, we investigate the joint influence of 3D genome structure and accessibility on expression, and divide genes into 4 groups based on the influence patterns.
+In section 6, we visualize the differential accessibility at a user-selected region between inhibitory subtypes.

+# Contact
+Please email [tianming@andrew.cmu.edu](tianming@andrew.cmu.edu) or raise an issue in the github repository with any questions about installation or usage.